OddMaki

 How do I earn money as a venue operator?

-You earn the venue fee on every trade executed on your venue.
-This fee is configurable from 1 to 200 basis points (0.01% to 2%).
-Fees accumulate on-chain and can be withdrawn at any time to your fee recipient address.
+You earn the venue fee (1–200 bps) on every trade on your venue.
+Fees accumulate onchain and can be withdrawn at any time to your fee recipient.
+You may also run your own matching bot to capture the operator fee (10 bps fixed) on fills you match.

 What's the difference between a binary market and a market group?

-A market group has multiple mutually exclusive outcomes — "Which of A, B, C, D will happen?"
-When one outcome resolves YES, all others auto-resolve NO via the NegRisk adapter.
-This is ideal for elections, tournaments, and multi-option predictions.
+A binary market asks one YES/NO question.
+A market group is N mutually exclusive outcomes — when one resolves YES, the others auto-cascade to NO via the NegRisk adapter.
+Ideal for elections, tournaments, and multi-option predictions.

 Can I run the matching bot myself?